Blogging is one the best ways to drive traffic to websites and engage with audiences.

 Just make sure you’re able to balance your audio levels with the microphone.
 Test it out each time before you start broadcasting so you don’t waste time recording audio that’s unusable.

-Know your environment.
+Additionally, know your environment.
 Where do you plan on recording the most?

 There are certain microphones that are meant for different things, such as being in a large room with echoes, outdoors with high winds, or in areas with crowds and lots of background noise.

-Find a microphone suitable for your broadcast environments.
+So take this into consideration and find a microphone suitable for your broadcast environments.
 It’s worth the investment.

 2. Make sure you have proper lighting